-If the underwriters exercise their overallotment option, the pro forma as adjusted net tangible book value would be \$ per share, and the dilution in pro forma as adjusted net tangible book value to investors in this offering would be \$ per share.
-The following table summarizes, on a pro forma as adjusted basis as of September 30, 2014, the differences between the number of shares of common stock purchased from us, the total consideration and the average price per share paid by existing stockholders (giving effect to the conversion of all of our outstanding 25,949,333 shares of preferred stock, including all accrued and unpaid dividends thereon, into 31,882,980 shares of common stock prior to the closing of this offering) and by investors participating in this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus.
+If the underwriters exercise their overallotment option, the pro forma as adjusted net tangible book value would be \$2.38 per share, and the dilution in pro forma as adjusted net tangible book value to investors in this offering would be \$3.62 per share.
+The following table summarizes, on a pro forma as adjusted basis as of September 30, 2014, the differences between the number of shares of common stock purchased from us, the total consideration and the average price per share paid by existing stockholders (giving effect to the conversion of (i) all of our outstanding 25,949,333 shares of preferred stock, including all accrued and unpaid dividends thereon, into 7,857,073 shares of common stock prior to the closing of this offering and (ii) the subordinated convertible promissory notes we issued in December 2014 into 333,329 shares of common stock upon the consummation of this offering at the initial public offering price of \$6.00 per share) and by investors participating in this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, at the initial public offering price of \$6.00 per share.